openkfw/d4dtools/docs/climate-resilience/fact-sheets-cres/iot.md

 In order to identify and mitigate technology-related human rights risks within KfW-financed projects, we recommend to use the [KfW Human Rights Check for Financial Development Cooperation](https://digitalrights-check.bmz-digital.global/kfw/) during project preparation and implementation.

-## Project Examples/ Use Cases
+## Project Examples / Use Cases
 ------

 - Colombia's National Unit for Disaster Risk Management manages an early warning system using IoT.
-Solar-powered sensors monitor water levels and air temperature using ultrasound (sensor layer) and send it through a 900MHz mesh network with Xbeee protocol (network layer), since the area was not well covered with 3G , to the Raspberry Pi 3B in the village control centre.
-Data is processed and sent to the eagle.io system software to store the data on the cloud (data processing layer), to Twilio to be visualised and stored in the cloud and send automatic messages to the village authorities when a risk is detected (application layer) [(Libelium 2021)](https://www.libelium.com/libeliumworld/success-stories/early-warning-system-to-prevent-floods-and-allow-disaster-management-in-colombian-rivers/).
+Solar-powered sensors monitor water levels and air temperature using ultrasound (*sensor layer*) and send it through a 900MHz mesh network with Xbeee protocol (*network layer*), since the area was not well covered with 3G , to the Raspberry Pi 3B in the village control centre.
+Data is processed and sent to the eagle.io system software to store the data on the cloud (*data processing layer*), to Twilio to be visualised and stored in the cloud and send automatic messages to the village authorities when a risk is detected (*application layer*) [(Libelium 2021)](https://www.libelium.com/libeliumworld/success-stories/early-warning-system-to-prevent-floods-and-allow-disaster-management-in-colombian-rivers/).
 - The Busan Eco-delta Smart City is a master plan created with experts and civil participation in 2018.
 This plan aims at harmonising the major technologies of the 4th industrial revolution and the ecological settlements.
 It focuses on 10 areas to enhance quality of life through smart-city solutions, such as zero-energy city, smart health care, or smart water.
 The plan also includes a citizen engagement component.
 It can provide services with “quality and quantity of water, as well as drought and flood information” [(Sangyoung Park 2020)](https://unosd.un.org/sites/unosd.un.org/files/short_version201130_smart_city_development_in_south_korea_dr._sypark_with_script.pdf).
 The provision of real-time information to the public on water quality and quantity facilitates leakage detection and encourage the drinking from tap water [(UNEP DTU Partnership 2021)](https://tech-action.unepccc.org/wp-content/uploads/sites/2/2021/10/2021-06-tna-cities-guidebook-web.pdf).

-## Links to further sources
+## Links to further Sources
 ------

 - [Nižetić et al. (2020): Internet of Things (IoT): Opportunities, issues and challenges towards a smart and sustainable future](https://doi.org/10.1016/j.jclepro.2020.122877)